simpleanalytics/docs/_docs/10_general/03_how-to-use-url-params.md

 ## Using a URL parameter

-If the current URL on your site includes a parameter named `ref`, `source`, or `utm_source`, we use this value instead of the browser's previous page.
+If the current URL on your site includes a parameter named `ref` or `utm_source`, we use this value instead of the browser's previous page.

 For example, if you were to include this link in an email newsletter, Simple Analytics records the referrer as `email` in your dashboard, no matter where user actually comes from: